jmelabs/BuzzerMelody/README.md

 This library provides a simple solution for playing one or more melodies on piezoelectric passive buzzers using the arduino core tone function in a non-blocking way.

 ## Get Started
-To use more than one BuzzerMelody instance, the <i>Tone.cpp</i> Arduino core function needs to be updated.
+To use more than one BuzzerMelody instance, the <i>Tone.cpp</i> Arduino core function needs to be updated (see https://github.com/arduino/ArduinoCore-avr/pull/581).

-Each BuzzerMelody object will use a different Arduino Timer peripheral.
+Each BuzzerMelody object will use a different Arduino/ESP32 Timer peripheral.
 So, the maximum number of melodies allowed to be played in parallel will depend on your Arduino/MCU platform.
 See the list below for a quick summary:

 | Arduino Platform (MCU)      | Number of Timers (Names)                  | Datasheet Link                                                                 |
 |-------------------------|-------------------------------------------|--------------------------------------------------------------------------------|